 Decline the Insurance

 You may plan to decline the rental company's insurance offers, but be prepared for pressure at the rental counter.
 Companies make big profits from insurance fees, and some train their clerks to create anxiety for people who try to say no thanks, in an effort to change their minds.

 They may tell you that their insurance closes expensive loopholes.
 You might also hear stories about a customer whose auto insurance or credit card failed to cover damages during a recent accident.
-They could bring up loss of use expense, which essentially reimburses the rental car company for lost revenues on a car while it gets repaired or replaced.
+They could bring up a loss of use expense, which essentially reimburses the rental car company for lost revenues on a car while it gets repaired or replaced.

 Also be sure to check with your credit card company or auto insurance agent if you plan to rent a car outside of your country of residence.
 Don't assume you're covered; agreements involving international rentals contain a lot of fine print.

 Reserve the Smallest Car Possible

 Many North Americans prefer larger cars.
 Rental companies know this, so they typically keep more mid-size and full-size cars in stock.